ywhuazhong/Diff-MTS/README.md

 ```

 ## Acknowledgment
-Thanks for the helop of [Chengwen Qi]()

-Thanks for the [lucidrains/denoising-diffusion-pytorch](https://github.com/lucidrains/denoising-diffusion-pytorch) project for their support and contributions to this project.
+Thanks for the [lucidrains/denoising-diffusion-pytorch](https://github.com/lucidrains/denoising-diffusion-pytorch) project for their contributions to this project.